Let's take Godot for walkies 🦴

 The fastest way to get started is using the 2dog project template:

-dotnet new 2dog -n MyGodotApp # Create project
+dotnet new 2dog --tests True -n MyGodotApp

 cd MyGodotApp

-dotnet run # Run the appThis creates a complete project with sample Godot content and everything configured.
+godot-mono -e --path MyGodotApp.GodotThis creates a complete project with sample Godot content and everything configured.
 See Project Templates for details.

 Manual Setup